-This defensive function of depersonalization is most evident in trauma, acute anxiety and panic attacks.
-When the level of panic reaches a certain threshold, depersonalization comes as a savior; continuing the comparison above – like a threshold of mechanical shock triggers the explosion of an airbag.
+This defensive function of depersonalization is most evident in trauma, acute anxiety, and panic attacks.
+When the level of panic reaches a certain threshold, depersonalization comes as a savior; continuing the comparison, as if a threshold of mechanical shock triggers the explosion of an airbag.
 Depersonalization appears as a kind of “airbag” built-in the human psychological structure to be employed in the threatening situations of stress, panic or trauma.
-Depersonalization is a very complex defense system that requires a high level of human mental organization.
+Depersonalization is a very complex defense system that requires a high level of mental organization.

-In contrast to this case, many other instances of depersonalization do not related to a particular traumatic moment.
+In contrast to this case, many other instances of depersonalization do not relate to a particular traumatic moment.
 Some of these instances belong to situations of hidden or silent trauma.
-In such situations a person does experience trauma, but the nature of this trauma is so delicate and complex that the person avoids registering it consciously.
-Therapy becomes an exploration that could lead to discovery of this hidden trauma.
+In such situations, a person does experience trauma, but the nature of this trauma is so delicate and complex that the person avoids registering it consciously.
+Therapy becomes an exploration that could lead to the discovery of this hidden trauma.
 Understanding of such silent trauma could be of significant help in reducing depersonalization.

 Anne, a college junior – an A+ student and a strong leader, who “used to masterfully hide my secret shyness” – complained of aggressive depersonalization that “arises out of the blue.”
 The girl said that it happened in the middle of a nice Sunday afternoon.
 She and her boyfriend were babysitting her parents' dog while they were away.
 The couple was having a good time.
 “Out of nowhere, I felt sick.”
 Strange nausea, a sort of vertigo turned into a strange experience of a “blurred world.”
 Worried that something was wrong with her vision, she went to an eye doctor.
 The feeling of unreality of the world and she herself remained.